microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and selecting the best match.

+In the current implementation, lipid library retrieval and Flash Entropy database construction are handled directly through CoreMS ``LCLipidLibraryInterface``.

 Note that only data collected in profile mode for MS1 and data-dependent acquisition for MS2 is supported at this time.